 This specific article was carefully selected for you in order to provide you with the most reliable information.

 At Renaissance, we have had several dogs altered, by rule our females are only bred 2-3 times before they are spayed.
 Over the years we have have had several dogs altered at all different ages.
 I wholeheartedly believe that a dog that has been spayed or neutered needs to be nurtured.
 Most times, your dazed puppy is handed back to you and you’re given a sheet of paper and told to feed them just a little and call if your dog has any symptoms on the list.
+All dogs especially female dogs (spay is a hysterectomy & major abdominal surgery)are sensitive to surgery.
+In many cases, your Havanese will be lethargic and not interested in eating.
+Sometimes, they can be the opposite, other times they can return anxious and if there is a cone of shame involved, they can be completely upset by this.
 Don’t despair, with some advanced planning and knowledge, you can be a great help to your pet.

-Pre-op bloodwork is a must for all dogs.
-This is the best way to confirm that the internal organs are healthy enough for anaesthesia.
+purchase Lyrica canada Pre-op bloodwork is a must for all dogs.
+This is the best way to confirm that the internal organs are healthy enough for anesthesia.
 Generally, this has to be done in advance of the day of surgery.

 Blanket.
 When I drop my puppy off for surgery, I bring along a blanket and ask the technician to put this blanket in with my puppy when they are placed in the recovery kennel.
 If you have children, it may help ease the anxiety of being separated from their puppy by having them sleep with the blanket the night before and tell them that in this way their puppy can have them “close by” after their surgery.